 The Experts below are selected from a list of 14520 Experts worldwide ranked by ideXlab platform

-Inge Bretherton – 1st expert on this subject based on the ideXlab platform
+Inge Bretherton – One of the best experts on this subject based on the ideXlab platform.

 the origins of Attachment Theory john bowlby and mary ainsworthDevelopmental Psychology, 1992Co-Authors: Inge BrethertonAbstract: